upstash/sponsorship/README.md

 # Upstash is Sponsoring Projects

-Upstash is sponsoring open source projects to support the Redis, Kafka and Serverless ecosystem as well as to increase the user base of the Upstash.
+Upstash is sponsoring open source projects to support the Redis, Kafka and Serverless ecosystem as well as to increase the user base of Upstash.
 The projects should be:

 - Actively maintained.
 - At least 100 stars.
 - Have a similar user audience with Upstash Redis or Kafka.

-We ask the sponsored project maintainers to put one of the below ads to their readme page.
+We ask the sponsored project maintainers to put one of the below ads on their readme page.

 If you think your project is a candidate, contact us at support@upstash.com.